xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 ## Multiplication and Division

-Now let's get down to some REALLY serious business.
+Now let's get down to some _really_ serious business.
 As  you  all know,  there  are  other  math   operators   than   "addops"  ... expressions can also have  multiply  and  divide operations.
-You also  know  that  there  is  an implied operator  PRECEDENCE,  or hierarchy, associated with expressions, so that in  an expression like `2 + 3 * 4`, we know that we're supposed to multiply FIRST, then  add.
+You also  know  that  there  is  an implied operator  _precedence_,  or hierarchy, associated with expressions, so that in  an expression like `2 + 3 * 4`, we know that we're supposed to multiply _first_, then  add.
 (See why we needed the stack?)

 In the early days of compiler technology, people used some rather